Frequently Asked Questions – Practical Details:

 You can arrive any time after noon on Friday Oct.
 6. Note that the first meal served will be Friday dinner.

 I only have time to come to part of camp.
 Is that OK?

 In order to create the safety necessary for deep emotional work and transformation, we hold camp as a “closed container.”
-We ask all campers to be on-site and present in time for the orientation and culture-creating workshops that begin on the first Saturday of camp at 9:30 am; drop-ins and latecomers are not allowed.
+We ask all campers to be on-site and present in time for the orientation and culture-creating workshops that begin on Friday at 7pm; drop-ins and latecomers are not allowed.
 If you only have time to stay for part of camp, that is fine, as long as you start camp with the whole group and are present for the opening sessions.

 Can I come earlier or stay later?

 Yes!
 We have space for a limited number of people to help with camp set-up and/or take-down and with creating the camp “energy”.
 Volunteers for set-up arrive Tuesday evening, Oct.
 3, so that we are all ready to work first thing on Wednesday.
 Volunteers for take-down will stay Wednesday night, Oct.
 11, and we’ll be ready to work first thing on Thursday, Oct.
 12. Volunteers can contribute $20 for either session toward meals.

 PLEASE DON’T ARRIVE BEFORE NOON ON FRIDAY, OCT 6, UNLESS YOU HAVE MADE ARRANGEMENTS TO HELP OUT WITH SET-UP!

 What will the weather be like?

 The site is in an area that has an average daytime high temperature of mid to high 60’s, and an average nightly low in the mid to low 40’s.
 In this region, on average it rains about every third or fourth day.